Surya-2k4/React-CRUD/notes.md

 --
 server side is over, now move on to client side
 --
 create react project -> create  vite@latest client

 install required packages for rect -> npm install

-1for using api install -> npm i axios
+1 for using api install -> npm i axios

 for run client side -> npm run dev

 want to see on 28.00 minutes

 finished Read operation.